thomas-yamada/derivita/README.md

         -d(x) = a(x)/b(x) - q(x)
         -“d(x) explicitly gives the difference between the rational function  and it’s _ the polynomial .

+3.7.10 Slide 34 FTA
+    Notes: dropdown and inline-fill in the blank
+    Every __ polynomial of degree [n≥1,n≥2,n≥3] has at least one complex zero.

 # DONE